HarperCollins settles with Abramovich Putin’s People book case, agrees to substantial corrections and to pay a donation to charity

 The settlement follows on from a decision by High Court Judge Amanda Tipples that nine statements in the book concerning Abramovich were defamatory.
 She said on November 24 that the court was only deciding on the meaning of the passages at that time and not whether or not the allegations made in the book were true or not.

-However, that statement set the stage for the settlement as under British law the onus of proving the statements are true then falls on the author not the defendant.
+However, that statement set the stage for the settlement as under British law the onus of proving the statements are true then falls on the author not the claimant.

-Given the lack of hard evidence in an exposes of the inner workings of the Kremlin HarperCollins’ defence was based on the principle of reporting on information that is not well supported, and even rumour, but that is “in the public interest” and so is not defamatory.
+Given the lack of hard evidence in any exposes of the inner workings of the Kremlin, HarperCollins’ defence was based on the principle of reporting on information that is not well supported, and even rumour, but that is “in the public interest” and so is not defamatory.
 As a result of this position the publisher has never attempted to conclusively proven the statements concerning Abramovich are true.

 The most high profile of the changes that will be made to the electronic copy of the book and all subsequent editions of the hard copy is the claim made by Pugachev, and repeated to Belton, that Putin personally ordered Abramovich to buy Chelsea FC as part of a Kremlin’s soft power strategy.

 The Pugachev quote was retained but other references to the claim were deleted and Pugachev’s creditability was “clarified” according to an Abramovich spokes person in comments to bne IntelliNews.
-Pugachev had previous made the same claim during his own court case in London, where the judge during his own High Court appearances concluded that his evidence was “totally unreliable” and alternately branded it as “self-serving” and “impossible to believe” as bne IntelliNews has reported in Pugachev profile.
+Pugachev had previous made the same claim during his own court case in London, where the judge during his own High Court appearances concluded that his evidence was “totally unreliable” and alternately branded it as “self-serving” and “impossible to believe” as bne IntelliNews has reported in a Pugachev profile.

 “Pugachev offered no supporting evidence then or later.
 He just said it.
-We happy to leave the quote in the book, as we don't really care what Pugachev said, but the context was clarified with additional information,” the spokesperson told bne IntelliNews.
+We are happy to leave the quote in the book, as we don't really care what Pugachev said, but the context was clarified with additional information,” the spokesperson told bne IntelliNews.

 Abramovich said at the start of the legal process against HarperCollins, its sole purpose was to, “refute the false allegations published regarding his name and have them corrected, including the false statements made about the nature of the purchase and activities of Chelsea Football Club,” Abramovich’s press statement said.